You are here

 Frequently Asked Questions

 How is F&A calculated?

 The basis for our F&A calculation using the applicable negotiated rate is the Modified Total Direct Cost (MTDC).
-Under MTDC, F&A is not assessed on equipment over $5,000 or more, capital expenditures, tuition remission, rental costs, scholarships and fellowships, participant support costs, and the portion of each subaward/subcontract in excess of $25,000.
-Our negotiated F&A rates are available at http://www.obfs.uillinois.edu/government-costing/rate-schedules/urbana-c...
+Under MTDC, F&A is not assessed on equipment (a useful life of more than one year and a per-unit acquisition cost of $5,000 or more), capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward and subcontract in excess of $25,000.
+Our negotiated F&A rate schedules and agreements are available here.